-Display desserts in style with a neutral and budget friendly DIY wood cake plate.
+Display desserts in style with a neutral and budget-friendly DIY wooden cake stand.
 Customize the size and make a few in varying heights, sizes, and woods.
 They also make a great housewarming or hostess gift for the next party you attend!

 - sanding block or paper